abhireddy995/Reward-Chatter/frontend/README.md

+## Reward Chatter
-# retail-rewards program to its customers, awarding points based on each recorded purchase, created a dataset for a three month period.
+###### retail-rewards program to its customers, awarding points based on each recorded purchase, created a dataset for a three month period.

 # Tech Spec
 ###### HTML5